powersync-ja/powersync-js/packages/powersync-attachments/README.md

 ## Initial sync

 Upon initializing the `AttachmentQueue`, an initial sync of attachments will take place if the `performInitialSync` is set to true.
-Any attachment record with `id` in first set of IDs retrieved from the watch query will be marked as `QUEUED_SYNC`, and these records will be rechecked to see if they need to be uploaded or downloaded.
+Any `AttachmentRecord` with `id` in first set of IDs retrieved from the watch query will be marked as `QUEUED_SYNC`, and these records will be rechecked to see if they need to be uploaded or downloaded.

 ## Syncing attachments